Weather Announcements for Monday, February 25th, 2019

 -- Milaca (No morning pre-school)

--- Princeton of Peace Lutheran (No before care)
+-- Prince of Peace Lutheran (No before care)

 -- ROCORI (No morning Pre-school)